 Staying Connected While Working Remotely

-In today’s episode Colin Rooke and Paul Martin are joined by Chris Yeo from Professional Computer Services to discuss how to stay connected with your team in a safe and efficient way, while working remotely
+Chris Yeo joins Paul Martin and Colin Rooke to discuss how to stay connected with your team in a safe and efficient way, while working remotely.

 Listen to the full episode here, or read the full transcript below